EloHope/funkRadio/Readme.md

 While listening, you can toggle  between music and news by typing 'Ctrl + C'.

-You can turn the radio off by typing 'CTRL + Z' (or by selecting the last option in the control panel).
+You can turn the radio off by typing 'CTRL + Z'.
+The command sends the program to the background.
+Or you can select the last option on the control panel.

 ### Additional information